You’ll love the bold flavors in Garlic Lemon Butter Scallops. The beautiful sear on the outside and creamy inside are such a wonderful combination.

 - salt & freshly ground pepper, to taste

 - 1 1/2 teaspoons fresh-squeezed lemon juice (more or less, to taste)

 - 1 1/2 teaspoons red pepper flakes (or more, to taste)

 - parsley, for garnish

-Pat scallops with paper towels to try.
+- Pat scallops dry with paper towels.
 Season both flat sides with salt and pepper.

-Add 1 teaspoon red pepper flakes and minced garlic, and cook for 2 minutes, until garlic is fragrant
+- In large skillet, melt butter over medium heat.
+Add lemon juice, red pepper flakes and minced garlic, and cook for 2 minutes, until garlic is fragrant

-Add scallops to skillet.
-Keep an eye on scallops, but don't move them!
-Check after 2-3 minutes.
-When you see the bottom edge beginning to caramelize, carefully turn scallops over.
-Cook on other side for another 2-3 minutes, until bottom is caramel color.
+- Add scallops to skillet.
+Be sure to leave space between the scallops, or they will steam and not sear.
+Don't move them for 2-3 minutes!
+When you see the bottom edge beginning to caramelize, carefully turn scallops over with silicone tongs.
+Cook on other side for another 2-3 minutes, until bottom is the same caramel color.